The 2018 Spring Conference will convene at Skamania Lodge on March 9-11th, 2018

 Cant attend the conference, but want to get the word out about your organization?
-Consider getting your flyer directly into the hands of our teachers by registering for a flyer placement in the program folders.
+Consider getting your flyer directly into the hands of our teachers by registering for a flyer placement in the program folders for $40.

 Feel free to begin setting up your table at 7AM (One hour before the conference starts) on Saturday, March 10th.
 Please be sure to pack an extension cord for your electronics if needed.

 Please remember to reserve accommodations at Skamania.
 Skamania Lodge has a discounted WSCSS rate.
 Mention that you're with the WSCSS when you call to get the discounted rate!

 Please direct all questions about exhibitor registration to Jennifer Ligot at email@example.com

 The program for the 2018 Spring Conference and Retreat will be available in late January.
 Please check out last year's program to see the conference format and breadth of offerings!

 Documents provided by our 2017 session presenters can be found here.